json420/degu/doc/degu.server.rst

 :class:`Request`
 ''''''''''''''''

 .. class:: Request(method, uri, headers, body, mount, path, query)

-    A namedtuple used to represent an HTTP request.
+    Object used to represent a single HTTP request.

     For example, the Degu server might call your ``app()`` request handler with something like this: